 In the years of 2015 and 2016, I was very active on an online mafia site, [epicmafia.com].
-Here, the sandbox players often load a script known as em-jack, written by @cub and constantly improved over the years.
+Here, the sandbox players often load a script extension known as em-jack via Tampermonkey (a browser extension to inject custom JavaScript on any site), written by @cub and constantly improved over the years. em-jack had UI tweaks and client-side minigames, bringing a fun twist to the game.

 One of the most popular features in the game is the master-slave module.
 Basically, users who enabled this mode could be made “slaves” of other players.
 Their masters would unlock powers to control how these slaves behave, such as:

-- Choosing who the player will vote (to lynch)
+- Choosing who the player will vote for (to lynch)

 - Choosing what the player will say